 Steve Hicks School of Social Work, Texas Center for Disability Studies, School of Nursing, College of Education, College of Fine Arts, and College of Liberal Arts

-Students may enter the DS portfolio program at any point in their undergraduate work, but it is recommended that they do so as soon as they decide to pursue the portfolio.
+Students may enter the CDI portfolio program at any point in their undergraduate work, but it is recommended that they do so as soon as they decide to pursue the portfolio.
 The following information is requested in the application: